Resting Meat

 Letting cooked meat sit before cutting — allows juices to redistribute, resulting in a more flavorful and moist result.

 Resting meat is one of the simplest yet most often skipped steps in cooking.
-Cut a steak straight from the pan and the juices pour onto the cutting board — you can lose up to 40% of the internal moisture.
+Cut a steak straight from the pan and the juices pour onto the cutting board.
 Let it rest 5-10 minutes and those same juices stay in the meat, producing a more flavorful, more tender result with almost no effort.

 Why resting works